GreysonSpencer/4450-final-project/README.md

 Variable3 = 1 +*/ 3
 ```
 ### Phase 2
 Phase 2 includes the implementation of if/elif/else blocks and conditional statements.
 An if statement can be followed in direct succession by any number of if statements, any number of elif statements, or a singular else statement.
 If statements can also be nested inside another if/elif/else statement.
-The conditional operators that can be used to compare two expressions are: "<", "<=", ">", ">=", "==", "is", and "!=".
+The conditional operators that can be used to compare two expressions are: "<", "<=", ">", ">=", "==", "is", "!=", "and", "or", and "not".
 The cases below demonstrate examples of valid expressions:
 ```
 if Variable1 == True :
     Variable2 = True